 San Francisco has five hotels with a five-star rating.
 Each of these five-star hotels in San Francisco offers a high-end, luxurious experience.

-All have wonderful on-site bars and restaurants.
+All have lovely on-site bars and restaurants.
 They also have spacious rooms and modern amenities.

-To help you find the one that is right for you, below I've written about my experience with each one, some recent guest reviews for each one, and a few other things you need to think about before you book.
+To help you find the one that is right for you, I've written about my experience with each one, some recent guest reviews, and a few other things you need to consider before you book.

 Address: 900 North Point Street, Suite D100

 The Fairmont Heritage Place is the first of the five-star hotels in San Francisco on my list.
-Even though it's considered a hotel, they don't offer the standard rooms.
-Instead, the Fairmont Heritage Place offers 53 one-, two- and three-bedroom luxury apartments.
+Even though it's considered a hotel, they don't offer standard rooms.
+Instead, the Fairmont Heritage Place offers 53 one, two, and three-bedroom luxury apartments.

 The location for this one is fantastic.
 It is in the old Ghirardelli Chocolate Factory, which is now full of shops and restaurants and is called Ghirardelli Square.
-This is on the western side of Fisherman's Wharf.
+It is located on the western side of Fisherman's Wharf.

 Each apartment has its own kitchen.
+You'll find modern amenities with charming decors, such as the exposed brick on many walls.
 Most rooms also offer sweeping views of the San Francisco Bay.
-You'll find modern amenities mixed with charming decor such as the exposed brick on many of the walls.

 Address: 125 Third Street

 The second hotel on my list of five-star hotels in San Francisco is the St. Regis.
 This hotel is in the South of Market (SOMA) area of San Francisco, next door to the renowned SF Museum of Modern Art.

-It is close to several restaurants, shops, and galleries and it's only about a 3.5-block walk over to Union Square.
+It is close to several restaurants, shops, and galleries and only about a 3.5-block walk to Union Square.

 The St. Regis is part of the Starwood group of hotels.
 It has 260 guest rooms as well as 46 suites.